Recruiting at a women’s collegeMount Holyoke College

 Here’s how a 21st-century women’s education is more relevant than ever when it comes to getting a job in three male-dominated areas:

 - STEM: The need to attract and retain women in the STEM (science, technology, engineering and math) fields is well documented.
 Women currently make up less than a third of the science and engineering workforce, and the number of women in computing has actually declined over the past 20 years.
 At Mount Holyoke, about 30 percent of students major in STEM, which is significantly higher than the proportion of women who typically major in math or science at comparable coeducational institutions.
 More than 150 students regularly receive funding for summer research opportunities through The Lynk, the College’s curriculum-to-career experience.
-And Mount Holyoke College ranks among the top two percent of all colleges and universities in the U.S. in the percentage of graduates who went on to receive doctorates in STEM from 2004 to 2013.
+Among baccalaureate colleges over the past 50 years, Mount Holyoke has the greatest number of women graduates who went on to earn doctorates in STEM.

 - Financial services: Women are less likely to apply to Wall Street banks than their male counterparts.
 As a result, recruiting teams in the financial industry are responding by proactively creating special programs for our students.

 Take Barclay’s and Goldman Sachs in New York City, for example.
 They recently hosted a group of students from the historic women’s colleges for an informational site visit, round-table discussions, networking events and a tour of the trading floors.
 Amazing opportunities like this are driven by a network of powerful, successful alumnae, who continually seek out ways to share guidance with students.